makrai/notes/zimmermann11-modeltheo-sem.md

 * U-extensions (of extensional types) : the elements of U ::
   ordinary extensions : the individuals of a given possible world
   * ordinary extensions = `U_w`-extensions, where `U_w` is the domain of indivs

-Defi nition

-Given a language L, a formal model (for L) is a pair M = (U, F) consisting of a non-empty set U (= the universe of M) and a function F which assigns to every non-logical lexical expression A of L a U-extension of type τ L (A).
+* Given a language L, a __formal model__ (for L) is a pair M = (U, F)
+  * non-empty set U (= the universe of M) and a
+  * function F which assigns to every non-logical lexical expression A of L a U-extension of type τ L (A).

-Using the recursive procedure applied earlier, we can extend any bijection ρ between any (not necessarily distinct) non-empty sets U and Ũ of the same cardinality, to a family of functions ρ a taking U-extensions to corresponding Ũ-extensions (where a is an exten- sional type): ρ e = ρ; ρ t (x) = x, if x is a truth value; and ρ b ( f (x)) = ρ (a, b) (f )(ρ a (x)), when- ever f and x are U-extensions of types (a,b) and a, respectively.
-It is readily verifi ed that replacements assign structural analogues to the U-extensions they are applied to.
-For instance, if f is a U-extension of some type a, then ρ (a,t) (f ) is (i.e., characterises) the set of all Ũ-extensions of the form ρ a (x), where x is a U-extension of type a; in particular, and given that ρ a is a bijection, f and ρ (a,t) (f ) are of the same cardinality.
+* Using the recursive procedure applied earlier, we can extend any bijection ρ between any (not necessarily distinct) non-empty sets U and Ũ of the same cardinality, to a family of functions ρ a taking U-extensions to corresponding Ũ-extensions (where a is an extensional type):
+  * ρ e = ρ
+  * ρ t (x) = x, if x is a truth value
+  * and ρ b ( f (x)) = ρ (a, b) (f)(ρ a (x)), whenever f and x are U-extensions of types (a,b) and a, respectively.
+It is readily verified that replacements assign structural analogues to the U-extensions they are applied to.
+For instance, if f is a U-extension of some type a, then ρ (a,t) (f) is (i.e., characterises) the set of all Ũ-extensions of the form ρ a (x), where x is a U-extension of type a; in particular, and given that ρ a is a bijection, f and ρ (a,t) (f ) are of the same cardinality.
 It is also worth noticing that the values of invariant extensions are themselves invariant, in an obvious sense:

 Observations

 Let U w be the domain of individuals of some world w, X an invariant U w - extension of some type a, and ρ a bijection from U w to a set U of the same cardinality.
 Then:
-(*) ρ' a (X) = ρ" a (ρ a (X)), for any bijections ρ' and ρ" from U w and U to some set
+`(*)` ρ' a (X) = ρ" a (ρ a (X)), for any bijections ρ' and ρ" from U w and U to some set

 U' of the same cardinality, respectively;
 (**) ρ a (X) = ρ' a (X), for any bijection ρ' from U w to U.